mayraberrones94/CCI_technical/Getting started.md

 # For Windows:

+If your laptop is new, and you have never used it to compile a Python file, it is most likely that it does not have it installed already, but it is always good practice to check first.

+1. Open your Windows terminal.
+For Windows, you have access to different types of terminals (Windows PowerShell, Windows Terminal, Command Prompt), any of them .
+It should look something like this:

-If you are new to Python and looking to get started quickly, you can install it by going directly to the Microsoft Store page
+If you are new to Python and looking to get started quickly, you can install it directly on the Microsoft Store page.

 Once you download the `.exe` file of the latest Python version (right now, it is not important to look for different versions), follow the installation guide.
 Remember to select either the Windows x86-64 executable installer for 64-bit or the Windows x86 executable installer for 32-bit, depending on your own computer specifications.
 You can see which one you have by following the next steps: